pwtail/wsgi_plus/README.md

     yield b'Hi!\n'
 ```

 Simple, isn't it?
-And 100% backwards-compatible too.
+And backwards-compatible too!

 ### Proof of concept